hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 1. What is the primary programming language in the project?
+The primary coding language is C++.

 <br>

-1. What is the development environment?
+*1. What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?

+There are [instructions](https://godotengine.org/download/linux) for how to download and build.
+The program require OpenGL 2.1/ OpenGL 2.0 compatibile hardware.

 <br>

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?

+There are external libraries.
+This can be found under their "third party" directory in their main GithUB repository.
 <br>

 1. Is the code easy to understand?
 Browse some source code files and make